 The IRS implemented an automated Error Resolution correction tool during the 2022 Filing Season in an effort to shorten the time needed to resolve certain taxpayer errors that could delay their refund as well as to reduce the risk of IRS employee error.
 The IRS refers to this tool as the FixERS tool.
 This tool systemically replaces the steps an IRS Error Resolution employee would take to resolve the identified tax return errors.
-The IRS began using the FixERS tool to address common taxpayer errors when claiming the CTC, the EITC, the CDCC, and the RRC.
+The IRS began using the FixERS tool to address five error codes that identify common taxpayer errors when claiming the CTC, the EITC, the CDCC, and the RRC.
+IRS management stated that they chose these error codes because they expected tax returns with these errors to be the most impactful on taxpayers during the 2022 Filing Season.
+ARPA legislation affecting the temporary expansion for these credits expired at the end of Calendar Year 2021.

-&lt;sup>9 TIGTA, Audit No. 202340610, Continued Assessment of the IRS's Efforts to Address the Backlogs During the 2023 Filing Season.
+8 TIGTA, Audit No. 202340610, Continued Assessment of the IRS's Efforts to Address the Backlogs During the 2023 Filing Season.